Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

-In this particular case, the previous formula is entirely obvious: it corresponds exactly to the cyclic update rule of a high-dimensional $\xorshift$ generator~\cite{VigEEMXGS}.
-When the update matrix is more complex, however, as in our case, it will turn out to be a very useful tool to understand the dependencies among subsequent outputs.
-Even when we do not have the theoretical support of an extension of the Cayley--Hamilton theorem, we can still check empirically if at least some of the bits are predictable using a word polynomial: indeed, the fact that the determinant of the word polynomial is the determinant of the original linear transformation suggests that there must be relevant information.

-We remark that if a certain word of state is equidistributed in the maximum dimension (see Section~\ref{sec:ed}) it is \emph{always} possible to predict the next output given $k$ consecutive outputs: by equidistribution, there is a matrix that given a sequence of $k$ outputs returns the state that emits exactly those outputs: at that point, by advancing the engine $k$ times we obtain a description of each bit of the current state (and thus of the current output) in terms of the bits the previous $k$ outputs.
-However, such a description is not amenable in general to a block-based description, which, as we will see in Section~\ref{sec:hwdcorr}, is one of the most interesting features of word polynomials.

-This case is more difficult as there is no way to modify the matrix to satisfy the conditions for~(\ref{eq:detrdet}), which would be our first try, given the previous example.
-However, it is easy to check that $\mathscr X_{kw}$ has weakly row-symmetric commutators, so we can move its next-to-last column to the first one, and then the resulting matrix clearly falls into the conditions for~(\ref{eq:detcdet}).
+Our first try is to check the conditions for~(\ref{eq:detrdet}) on the transition matrix $\mathscr X_{kw}$, but there is no easy way to modify the $\mathscr X_{kw}$ to satisfy them.
+However, it is easy to check that $\mathscr X_{kw}$ has weakly row-symmetric commutators, so we can move its next-to-last column to the first one, and then the resulting matrix falls into the conditions for~(\ref{eq:detcdet}).
 We thus obtain a word polynomial based on the column-determinant:

+Since $\mathscr X_{kw}$ is noncommutative (and it does not satisfy currently known extensions of the Cayley--Hamilton theorem), it is unlikely that the polynomial above can express the linear transformation as in~(\ref{eq:mrmm}): and indeed it cannot.
+This lack of commutativity, however, does not hamper our ability to use the word polynomial to compute the characteristic polynomial: simply, we cannot obtain directly a recurrence like~(\ref{eq:mrmm}).

-Given the results we used about the extensions of the Cayley--Hamilton theorem for Manin matrices, it is unlikely that the polynomial above can satisfy an equation analogous to~(\ref{eq:wpxs}): and indeed it does not.
-However, empirically $4/5$ of the bits of each word of state can be predicted using the polynomial above when $k=2$ (\xoroshiro[128]), and the ratio becomes about $1/2$ for $k=16$ (\xoroshiro[1024]).\footnote{The empirical observation about predicted bits are based on the parameters of Table~\ref{tab:par64} and~\ref{tab:par32}: different parameters will generate different results.}
+Nonetheless, we can check empirically whether \emph{some} of the bits of the output are predictable using the word polynomial (i.e., whether they satisfy the linear constraints it expresses).
+Empirically $4/5$ of the bits of each word of state can be predicted using the polynomial above when $k=2$ (\xoroshiro[128]), and the ratio becomes about $1/2$ for $k=16$ (\xoroshiro[1024]).\footnote{The empirical observation about predicted bits are based on the parameters of Table~\ref{tab:par64} and~\ref{tab:par32}: different parameters will generate different results.}